 - Strong calves are also important for performing plyometric and power exercises properly.

 - If you are passionate about running but are afraid of injury, then you should consider doing calf raises regularly.
 It can reduce the likelihood of injury and increase your speed.

-- It’s allow unilateral training (training one limb at a time), increase core stability for athletes, and improve any muscular imbalances.
+- It’s allows unilateral training (training one limb at a time), increases core stability for athletes, and improves any muscular imbalances.

 - Bodyweight calf raises exercises are perfect for the at-home exerciser with the limited space.

 Read More To Know More: Bodyweight Leg Exercises For Mass, Strength And Power

 6 Bodyweight calf raise Exercises

 There are several ways to do bodyweight calf raises, depending on your level of fitness.

 If you are new to performing a bodyweight calf raise, you may want to apply a few modifications to make the exercise easier.
 One way to counter this problem is to do chair supported calf raises or floor calf raises.

 If you are looking for a more advanced variation of bodyweight calf raise, then you can do Squat Hold Calf Raises and single leg calf raises.
 You could also make it more challenging by using weights.
 But focus on form while doing the same.